King Power Stadium in Leicester, home of Leicester City FC

 Inside the Stadium

 Gates open 2 hours before kickoff.
-The atmosphere builds steadily, with The Kop leading chants.
-'When You're Smiling' and 'Post Horn Gallop' (the traditional pre-match tune) create unique Leicester traditions.
-When the team runs out, the roar from 32,000 Foxes fans is impressive despite the modest capacity.
+The atmosphere builds steadily, with The Kop leading the chants.
+'Post Horn Gallop' — Leicester's pre-match tune since the 1940s — plays as the players walk out, a tradition carried over from Filbert Street; 'When You're Smiling' has become the celebratory standard since the 2016 title win.
+When the team runs out, the roar from 32,000 Foxes fans is genuinely impressive for the modest capacity.

 Food & Drink

 Stadium concourses offer standard matchday fare including pies, burgers, and hot dogs.
-The traditional pork pie - a Leicester delicacy - is worth trying.
+The traditional Leicester pork pie — sometimes called the Melton Mowbray-style in honour of the protected-designation pies from the nearby town — is worth trying.
+Concession kiosks also pour Everards Tiger, Leicestershire's most famous bitter, alongside the standard lagers.
 Prices are reasonable by Premier League standards (£4-6 for food, £4.50-5.50 for drinks).

 After the Match

 Local pubs fill quickly after the final whistle.
 Leicester city centre (15-minute walk) offers numerous restaurants and bars for post-match celebrations or commiserations.
-The Cultural Quarter and St Martin's area have excellent dining options.
+The Cultural Quarter around the Curve theatre, and St Martin's around the cathedral, both have excellent dining.
+Kayal on Granby Street is the city's standout Keralan restaurant and a popular post-match Saturday-evening pick.

 International Visitor Tips: Leicester is in the East Midlands, approximately 1 hour from London by train (direct from St Pancras).
-The city has rich multicultural heritage - try the famous Belgrave Road (Golden Mile) for exceptional Indian cuisine.
-The King Richard III Visitor Centre and cathedral are worth exploring.
+The city has rich multicultural heritage — the Golden Mile (Belgrave Road) holds one of the UK's finest concentrations of Indian and Gujarati restaurants.
+The King Richard III Visitor Centre, where the medieval king's remains were rediscovered under a council car park in 2012, and the adjacent cathedral with his tomb, are both five minutes from the city-centre pubs.

 Getting There